jazzfan2/wordif/README.md

 Results are stored as color-marked difference-files in HTML-format, or in PDF-format if option -p is given.

 A difference-file is a union of the two input text files, preserving original text sequence.
 Text present in both files is printed in black.
-Words missing in one of the two files (at the indicated position) are color-marked as follows:
+(Groups of) words locally missing in one of the two files are color-marked as follows:
 - red text is present in the 1st file, and not present (there) in the 2nd file;
 - green text is present in the 2nd file and not present (there) in the 1st file;